Arch-Network/book/src/guides/how-to-write-arch-program.md

 let fees_tx: Transaction = bitcoin::consensus::deserialize(&params.tx_hex).unwrap();
 ```

->NOTE: `tx_hex` represents a serialized Bitcoin UTXO that is used to pay the fee for updating state/executing a transaction; it is a fully-signed Bitcoin UTXO that gets sent directly to Arch.
+> Note: `tx_hex` represents a serialized Bitcoin UTXO that is used to pay the fee for updating state/executing a transaction; it is a fully-signed Bitcoin UTXO that gets sent directly to Arch.
 The Arch leader node then submits this fee UTXO alongside the other state/asset UTXOs as a result of the program execution.
 >
 > Including `tx_hex` is a convention, not a requirement.
 >